 Average cost per lead

 One way of getting more leads is to just buy it.
-You’ll never struggle to find companies online who are willing to sell you the data you are looking for.
+You’ll never struggle to find companies online that are willing to sell you the data you are looking for.
 And the cost can vary massively.
 But then again, so can the quality of the data.
-If you’re flush with cash, you might use Discover.org or similar.
+If you’re flush with cash, you might use Discover.org, ContactOut or similar.
 Or you might buy lists by the bucketload from data brokers.
 Obviously you need to be careful that it’s all compliant.

 Getting people to your website